 "Shut up boy," growled the voice, "It will all be over soon.
 I might even make it quick if you cooperate.
 There are things worse than death."

-Harry could feel the hot breath on his neck, could smell the stink of death in each exhaled breath.
+Harry could feel the hot breath on his neck, could smell the stink of death in each exhalation.
 As the stair spiraled up to the landing, Harry decided to use a second Slytherin tactic.
-He would get this person talking, gain some time to weigh his options.
-"Keep playing the scared little kid," Harry told himself,"Watch for your chance."
+He would get this person talking; gain some time to weigh his options.
+"Keep playing the scared little kid," Harry told himself, "Watch for your chance."

-"Wha-what do you want from me?" asked Harry with a forced whimper in his voice.
+"Wha-what do you want from me?" asked Harry with a quavering whimper in his voice.